SwissTPH/odk_planner/docs/_build/html/_sources/tools.txt

   - ``manual_fields`` : A dictionary of field names and `regular expressions
     <regular expression>`_.
 Before uploading Xray images, the user will be
     asked to fill in a value for each of these fields.
-The regular expressions ensure that the consistency of the entered data.
+The regular expressions ensure the consistency of the entered data.

   - ``xform`` : Path to a XML XForm that was uploaded to the ODK Aggregate server and in which the Xray images should be stored.